-The IoT has emerged as a new paradigm for the future Internet.
-In this paper, we propose a novel ICN-based Internet architecture to enabling advanced data-centric services over the IoT.
-Considering that users in the IoT subscribe data-centric services based on their interests, we group the users with common interests together and form various communities in the network.
-The users within the same community are well connected via communication structure, and the community structure is intelligently maintained so that data items can be efficiently disseminated or retrieved.
+Internet of Things (IoT) has emerged as a new paradigm for future Internet.
+In this paper, we propose a novel ICNbased Internet architecture to enabling advanced data-centric services over IoT.
+Considering that users in IoT subscribe datacentric services based on their interests, we group the users with common interests together and form various communities in the network.
+The users within the same community are well connected via communication structure and the community structure is intelligently maintained so that data items can be efficiently disseminated or retrieved.
 We also discuss mobility management and in-network caching mechanisms under the new architecture.
 Finally, to protect the data-centric services, we investigate possible security and privacy mechanisms under this newly proposed framework.
-Our future research will target at the detailed assessment of the proposed architecture, particularly with respect to specific applications, such as mobile health, smart grid energy management, transportation congestion control, over the IoT, so that specific design requirements can be addressed accordingly.
+Our future research will target at the detailed assessment of the proposed architecture, particularly with respect to specific applications, such as mobile health, smart grid energy management, transportation congestion control, etc., over IoT, such that specific design requirements can be addressed accordingly.